UNVEILED MAGAZINE Interview with Jennifer Jane

-Lifespan of Makeup Products
+The lifespan of Makeup Products

 Be vigilant and check the lifespan of your makeup products.
-Out of date makeup can cause skin reactions and will be very obvious to your client by its smell.
+Out-of-date makeup can cause skin reactions and will be very obvious to your client by its smell.

 Be wary of using heated tools!

 If you do hair as well as makeup, using heated tools is one of the biggest dangers.
-It is extremely important to take your time in blow-drying, curling or straightening hair.
+It is extremely important to take your time in blow-drying, curling, or straightening hair.
 Taking it slowly and concentrating can mean avoiding accidents, as you don't want to singe the bride!